-While it has been somewhat difficult to obtain straightforward demographic information on the mothers who safely surrendered and abandoned their children between 2002 and 2017, it has been nearly impossible to obtain information regarding mothers' awareness of SSBL.
-We continue to ask ourselves, how did those who safely surrendered their infants become aware of the Law?
-Conversely, were mothers who abandoned their infants not aware of the SSBL or did they know about the law but still had reasons why they chose to abandon their infant as opposed to surrendering?
-What were their reasons for not making effective use of the law?
-What are the barriers preventing women from safely surrendering their children rather than abandoning them?
+While it has been somewhat difficult to obtain straightforward demographic information on mothers who safely surrendered and abandoned their children between 2002 and 2019, it has been equally difficult to obtain information regarding mothers' prior awareness of SSBL.
+We ask ourselves, how did those who safely surrendered their infants become aware of the Law?
+Conversely, were mothers who abandoned their infants unaware of the SSBL or did they know about the law but still had reasons to abandon their infant as opposed to surrendering?
+If the latter is the case, what were their reasons for not making effective use of the law?
+What are the barriers preventing women from safely surrendering their newborns rather than abandoning them?

-This information would be most helpful in providing direction to best implement the Law, and to guide the public and professional agencies to further reduce the numbers of abandoned infants.
+This information would be most helpful in providing direction to best implement the SSBL, and to guide the public and professional agencies to further reduce the numbers of abandoned infants.